A guide to everything about budgeting

 On the flip side, if your expenses end up being more than your total income, then you need to take a look at your current expenses to see what you can either trim down or eliminate entirely.
 Variable expenses, and “wants”, are typically easier to cut down and eliminate right away, but often times fixed costs can end up having the biggest impact.

 While there is no right or wrong in choosing which expenses you decide to reduce, here are a few key things to keep in mind: Prioritize needs over wants, prioritize what you value, be honest with yourself, live within your own means, and revisit your budget frequently.

 Personally, I have found it helpful to create the first draft of a budget before finalizing anything.
 Then, think about the proposed budget for a day or review it with a partner to see how you feel about it.

 I also recommend comparing your budget to some of the most common budgeting methods (below) to understand how yours is different and if it is right for you.
 Then, after a final round of adjustments, commit to trying your new budget out for a month or more.

 You can view the image below for a good quick reference on 5 steps (with the 3 major parts above) you should be taking when creating your own budget:

 Part III.
 What are some popular budgeting methods?

 By now you have a good understanding of what a budget is, and how to create one from scratch, but you might be wondering what some of the most popular methods are when it comes to budgeting.
-While a lot of different techniques and methods exist, there are a few that immediately come to mind and are by far more common that others.
+While a lot of different techniques and methods exist, here are a few of the most common:

 Budgeting method #1: The 50-30-20 rule